haochenuw/coupgame/Notes.md

 ## Notes

 - Can debug mobile device using safari "develop" feature.
 Select in the "develop" manual the user agent to be iOS.
 There's some issue with getting the initial game state on mobile

+- What happens when joining a room with game in progress

+- edge case when challenge assasination => prevent life being -1.

 ## Todos